wren-lang/wren/doc/site/syntax.markdown

 Identifiers that start with underscore (`_`) are special in Wren.
 They are used to indicate fields in [classes](classes.html).

+**TODO: Move this somewhere else:*

+### The `is` operator

+The `is` keyword can be used as an infix operator in expression.
+It performs a type test.
+The left operand is an object and the right operand is a class.
+It evaluates to `true` if the object is an instance of the class (or one of its subclasses).

 **TODO: blocks, assignment, functions, lists, maps**